If you have income that isn't subject to withholding taxes, then you probably should be paying estimated taxes.

-The U.S. tax system is on a pay-taxes-as-you-earn goal, so the Treasury's goal is to get any estimated taxes regularly, too.
-The Internal Revenue Service has set up a timetable, calling for estimated tax payments four times a year.
+The U.S. tax system works on a pay-taxes-as-you-earn basis, so the Treasury's goal is to get any estimated taxes regularly, too.
+The IRS has set up a timetable, calling for estimated tax payments four times a year.
 Although the payments are commonly called quarterly, they don't coincide with calendar quarters.

 Estimated filing schedule

 |Jan.
 15||Sept.
 1 through Dec.
 31|

 The four estimated tax payments are generally due each year on the 15th of April, June, September and January.
 But if that date falls on a weekend or federal holiday, the 1040-ES filing deadline is pushed to the following business day.

 The IRS prefers you figure the total estimated tax for the entire year, divide it by four and send in equal payments according to the schedule.
 There's a work sheet with the Form 1040-ES package or as part of your tax software to do it.

 You can send a paper check along with the Form 1040-ES voucher.
 Alternatively, you can file electronically with a credit card or by enrolling in the tax agency's Electronic Federal Tax Payment System, or EFTPS.